It is time to start talking about movement. If you haven’t read the first three installments of this foundational series, you can check them out here:

 This is where activity trackers come in handy.
 It can be difficult to separate steps in your workout versus not, but at least if you are making sure you get as many steps as you can.
 Your goal will be to work up to at least 10,000 steps per day.
 The more the better though.
 See if you can start tracking this every day and hit that number.

 Once you have the low hanging fruit down, not we can talk about exercise.
 There are so many different forms of exercise you can include, so make sure you pick things you really enjoy.
-If you hate running, even though it may burn a lot of calories, you probabl0709-a-wh-fitness-1847-1492804801y won’t stick with it.
+If you hate running, even though it may burn a lot of calories, you probably won’t stick with it.

 To make it simple we will break down your exercise into two types: cardio and strength training.
 This is probably an oversimplification, but it will work to get you started.
 Cardio and strength training do completely different things and they are both needed for your body.
 And really, they both are necessary.